A.) Any American made engine will be permitted as long as the rear of the

 P.) The roofs on these cars will be stock

 appearing.
+The roof must maintain the same height on both sides.
 If track officials determine the roof does not meet the requirements

 as stated above then a penalty as determined by the official may be determined

 prior to competition, additional weight and/or other penalties, unless the roof